k6ps/maisitikas-maze-solver/README.md

 # To Do

-1. Add preference to directions that lead to central squares.
+1. Add unit tests for preference to directions that lead to central squares.
-2. Add preference to making no turn over turning left or right.
+2. Fix and add unit tests for preference to making no turn over turning left or right.
+3. Add proper logging
+4. Add memorzing the path taken.
+5. Figure out some less tedious and error-prone way to create new mazes.
+Maybe machine-readable ASCII art?
-3. Add detection of cycles and marking them as dead ends.
+6. Add detection and avoidance of cycles.